holub008/birkielo/README.md

 In approximate order of `E[value/effort]`:

 * Bring vasa/other results into the fold
+* View racers with similar results
+* User selected skier comparison or head to head comparison
+* Technical pages
+ 	- High level description of methodologies
+ 	- Stats and algos description
 * Improve matching logic
     - Some obvious name shortening and hyphenation changes (e.g. matthew -> matt)
     - Check for more than one result in a single race (and handle or or throw out)
     - Parse out age and location data
-* Technical pages
- 	- High level description of methodologies
- 	- Stats and algos description
 * Improve site layout to be less janky on mobile
 * Cleaner ranking & listing pages
-* Aggregate level analysis (e.g. top 10 skiers over all time)
-    - User selected skier comparison or head to head comparison
 * Pro results
 * Log user searches (i.e. find the most popular racers)
 * Allow user input for matching (e.g. if someone is incorrectly matched)